MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/credit-collections-power-bi.md

 5. Go to **System administration > Setup > Entity Store** to refresh the **CustCollectionsBIMeasurementsV2** aggregate measurement.

 >[!NOTE]
-> Aging period definitions must be set up in **Accounts receiveable parameters > Collections > Collections defaults** to enable aging data in the Power BI content.
+> Aging period definitions must be set up in **Accounts receivable parameters > Collections > Collections defaults** to enable aging data in the Power BI content.

 ## Accessing the Power BI content